-The goal of the Early Childhood Education program is to provide students with the knowledge, skills and dispositions that will enable them to become exemplary early childhood educators.
+The goal of the Early Childhood Education program is to provide students with the most current knowledge, skills and to cultivate the dispositions that will enable them to become exemplary early childhood educators.
 To do so, we maintain high academic and professional expectations which adhere to the standards of quality set forth by the National Association for the Education of Young Children (NAEYC).
 Students will learn to be competent, reflective practitioners able to:

-- Demonstrate an understanding of the early childhood profession and a commitment to its Code of Ethical Conduct - Demonstrate understanding of the diverse developmental, cultural and individual needs of all children - Create high quality, inclusionary, positive and nurturing learning environments and curriculum for young children. - Demonstrate skillful observation, documentation and assessment of children's progress - Build and maintain positive, productive and reciprocal relationships with children, families and colleagues - Serve as an advocate on behalf of young children and their families to improve the quality of early childhood programs and services
+- Demonstrate an understanding of the early childhood profession and a commitment to its Code of Ethical Conduct - Demonstrate understanding of the diverse developmental, cultural and individual needs of all children - Create high quality, inclusionary, positive and nurturing learning environments and curriculum for young children. - Demonstrate skillful observation, documentation and assessment of children's progress - Build and maintain positive, productive and reciprocal relationships with children, families, colleagues and the community - Serve as an advocate on behalf of young children and their families to improve the quality of early childhood programs and services

-- Explain and demonstrate knowledge of the multiple interacting influences on children's development and learning and demonstrate the ability to support the physical, social, emotional and cognitive development of young children from birth to age 12, including those with unique developmental or learning needs. - Establish and maintain safe, healthy, supportive, inclusionary and culturally pluralistic learning environments for young children. - Demonstrate an understanding of the goals, benefits and purposes of assessment and the ability to utilize a variety of assessment and evaluation strategies and tools effectively to observe and document children's development and behavior in a positive and constructive manner, noting each child's strengths and interests, as well as needs. - Design, implement and evaluate a meaningful, challenging and developmentally appropriate curriculum that demonstrates a wide array of teaching practices reflecting the spectrum of content areas, as well as taking into consideration the individual needs, learning styles and interests of young children.
+- Compare, contrast, and discuss the diversity and breadth of learning and developmental theories, philosophies, and educational approaches from a historical and current perspective. - Explain and demonstrate knowledge of the multiple interacting influences on children's development and learning, and demonstrate the ability to support the physical, social, emotional, and cognitive development of young children from birth to age twelve, including those with unique developmental or learning needs. - Establish and maintain safe, healthy, supportive, inclusionary, and culturally pluralistic learning environments for young children. - Demonstrate an understanding of the goals, benefits, and purposes of assessment and the ability to utilize a variety of assessment and evaluation strategies and tools, including technology, effectively and ethically to observe and document children's development and behavior in a positive and constructive manner, noting each child's strengths and interests as well as needs. - Design, implement and evaluate a meaningful, challenging, and developmentally appropriate curriculum that demonstrates a wide array of teaching practices reflecting the spectrum of content areas as well as intentionally taking into consideration the individual needs, learning styles, and interests of young children. - Establish and maintain positive, productive relationships with families by respecting families' choices and goals for children, communicating effectively and meaningfully with families, and using families as a primary source of information in planning to meet the needs of individual children. - Establish and maintain positive, productive relationships with colleagues, work effectively as members of instructional teams, and communicate effectively with other professionals, agencies, and the larger community to support children's development, learning, and well-being. - Demonstrate an awareness of professional standards that will guide their practice and a commitment to the profession's code of ethical conduct. - Demonstrate reflective thinking and the ability to continually evaluate the effect of their choices and actions on others, seek out opportunities to grow professionally, and serve as an advocate for children, families, and the early childhood profession.